info-lab/FileValidators/README.md

 we diverged from Garfinkel's original design, so the interfaces are not identical.
 Some of the differences are:

-* Validators work on file objects instead of strings/buffers.
-    * We are now working on porting existing validators to a new implementation which works either with files or string buffers.
-    * It will not break existing code, but allow for faster validators in general, and also simpler code.
 * Validators work on file or string objects.
     * The new implementation reads all the file into an internal buffer, and validates the content.
     * It has broken some existing code in Orthrus, which was very implementation-dependent.